 “C-Mill was the first customer in Switzerland to use the NX software CMM inspection programming capabilities,” says Renker.
-“To ensure successful implementation, we called in Siemens PLM Software solution partner Janus Engineering, who had already gathered experience in this field.”
+“To ensure successful implementation, we called in Siemens Digital Industries Software solution partner Janus Engineering, who had already gathered experience in this field.”

 Although seamlessly integrating CMM programming with the digital enterprise meant aligning the different ways of thinking that underlie milling and measuring programs, the task was quickly completed.
 Using the new capabilities also required testing and training as well as approval by the customers, as this transition constituted a significant change in procedures.